Martha Ruggles Bernhard Updike

-Martha Franc Ruggles Bernhard Updike (born 1937) is a social worker and the widow of author John Updike.
+Martha Franc Ruggles Bernhard Updike (October 18, 1937 – October 9, 2023) was an American social worker and the widow of author John Updike.
 She served as a model for several of his fictional characters, including in his story "A Constellation of Events", which was loosely based on the initiation of their relationship.

 Early life and education

-Updike was born on October 18, 1937, in Chicago, Illinois, to Frederic Stanbro Ruggles and Margaret Meyers Ruggles.
-She spent most of her childhood in Chicago, and the family lived with her paternal grandfather, Charles Ruggles, a textile manufacturer, during her early years.
-By the time she was in college, Updike reported her residence as Fairfield, Connecticut.
-She attended Cornell University as a member of the class of 1959 where she was a member of Kappa Alpha Theta.
+Martha Franc Ruggles was born on October 18, 1937, in Chicago, Illinois, to Frederic Stanbro Ruggles and Margaret Meyers Ruggles.
+She spent a large part of her early childhood in Chicago, and the family lived with her paternal grandfather, Charles Ruggles, a textile manufacturer, during her early years.
+After leaving Chicago as a child, Ruggles largely grew up in Fairfield, Connecticut.
+She then attended Cornell University as a member of the class of 1959 where she was a member of Kappa Alpha Theta.
 At Cornell she studied under Vladimir Nabokov, who considered her a star pupil, and she largely adopted Nabokov's perspective on literature.
 She received an M.Ed. from Harvard University in 1964 and an M.S.W. from Simmons University in 1988.

 First marriage and family

-In 1959 in Groton, Connecticut, Updike married Alexander Bernhard.
+In 1959 in Groton, Connecticut, Martha Ruggles married Alexander Bernhard.
 Bernhard was a 1957 graduate of MIT and 1964 Harvard Law School graduate and Navy reserve submariner from 1957 to 1961.
 The Bernhards had three sons together, John, Jason, and Frederic.
 From 1965 to 1966 they lived in Eugene, Oregon, while Alexander worked for a firm there after clerking for Judge Charles Merton Merrill of the Ninth Circuit Court of Appeals from 1964 to 1965.